In this article we explore how to get started with LinkedIn for those of you who are reluctant about having an online presence.

 - Who are you trying to influence?

-Being able to clearly answer these questions, which I do not ask lightly, is the key to writing a relevant LinkedIn Profile that helps you get found by and into conversations on LinkedIn with the people that matter to you and help serve your professional goals.
-In many ways this means embracing the idea of cultivating a personal brand.
+Being able to clearly answer these questions, which I do not ask lightly, is the key to writing a relevant LinkedIn Profile.
+It will help you get found by and into conversations on LinkedIn with the people that matter to you.
+It will also help serve your professional goals, and means embracing the idea of cultivating a personal brand.
 I understand it can be uncomfortable to step into the limelight.
-To help you get more comfortable with developing your personal branding, please read my journey with developing my personal brand in 5 Ways to Build Your Personal Brand Online here.

 4. Take a Fresh Look at Your LinkedIn Profile